Esthetician (Facial) Client Intake Form

 Skin Care

-The form may collect details regarding the client’s skincare routine and professional treatments or procedures that they have recently received.
-This information may help the esthetician adapt their treatment to avoid negative interactions with any products the client uses or procedures they’ve had.
+Including the client’s skincare routine and professional treatments or procedures helps the esthetician adapt their treatment to avoid negative interactions with any products the client uses or procedures they’ve had.

 Acknowledgment & Release

-It’s a good idea to include a provision that requires the client not to hold the esthetician or business liable for any adverse effects or undesirable results arising from their treatment.
+This section requires that the client not hold the esthetician or business liable for any adverse effects or undesirable results arising from their treatment.
 The language should state that the client has disclosed all relevant information, that they undertook treatment voluntarily, and assume full responsibility.

 Client Signature